Althani-Lab/simple-task-manager/README.md

 ## 🙋‍♂️ About

-Built while learning Python through a free resources in the online [CS50P](https://cs50.harvard.edu/python/)
+Built while learning Python through a free resources in online [CS50P](https://cs50.harvard.edu/python/)
 Guided and mentored by OpenAI’s ChatGPT
 Code fully understood and modified by me.